chakhsu/grpcity/README.md

 ### Introduction

-gPRCity is a simple, easy-to-use, and advanced gRPC microservices library based on Node.js.
+`gRPCity` is a gRPC microservices library running on Node.js.
+It combines `proto-loader` and `grpc-js` to offer an exceptionally easy way to load proto files.
+It simplifies many complex technical concepts, allowing clients and servers to be implemented with just a few functions.
+Additionally, it provides numerous advanced features to meet the needs of most development scenarios.

 > The name is derived from "gRPC + City = gRPCity", symbolizing the author's hope that this library can support the development of business cities.
 Taking a technological perspective as the foundation, it enables everyone to focus on business and better support delivery.
-Here, I would like to recommend a game called "Cities: Skylines 2."
-It is a city simulation game that allows players to experience the excitement and challenges of creating and maintaining a real city firsthand.

 Here is the feature: